Z-Puyu/hive-mind/README.md

 We employed **Slate.js** to implement the notes editor.
 This decision was made based on two main reasons:

 - First, Slate.js is a relatively new library for making rich text editors with a very active user community, which means that it offers better support for more modern rich text functionalities and it is easier to find up-to-date resources and guide regarding the features we wish to implement.
 - Second, the design philosophy behind Slate.js coincides with our project in many ways.
-One prominent instance is that Slate.js organises rich text components into different nodes, which are packed into a tree structure based on their subsetting relationship.
+One prominent instance is that Slate.js organises rich text components into different nodes, which are then packed into a tree structure based on their subsetting relationship.
 This highly resembles our idea of a modular editor consisting of different movable parts of contents.

 With the extremely flexible components and methods provided by Slate.js, we quickly managed to transform the functionalities we have been experimenting on into a working prototype.
+Now we shall introduce the various functionalities implemented:

+##### TeXBox:

+Paragraphs, headings and special text blocks like code blocks or quotes are packaged into modular containers known as **TeXBoxes**.
 On start-up, the editor is initialised with a single TeXBox containing an empty paragraph.
-When the user press the Enter key while the TeXBox is focused, a new TeXBox will be instantiated right after the current working TeXBox and get automatically focused.
-Furthermore, pressing Backspace in an empty input field will delete the current working TeXBox.
+All new paragraphs created by inserting line breaks will be automatically wrapped in a new TeXBox, and pressing Backspace at the start of a TeXBox will merge it with the previous TeXBox just like any normal text editor.

+We do realise that sometimes there is a need for the user to insert a *soft break* (e.g. when writing code blocks, the user would not want to have every line of code in a separate box), so we also provide support for those use cases.
+To break a line without instantiating a new TeXBox, the user just needs to hold *Shift* or *Ctrl* while pressing Enter.

 We have also implemented a variety of formatting options and a toolbar, which works just like any othe rich text editor.
 For example, to bold some texts, the user just needs to select those texts and press the "boldface" button in the toolbar.
 The currently supported formatting options are: **boldface**, *italic*, <u>underline</u>, <s>strike-through</s>, `inline code`, <a>link</a> and $\LaTeX \textrm{-rendered mathematics}$.
 These formats, except $\LaTeX$, can be composed onto one another freely, so a user can easily write <a><strong><i><u><s><code>some underlined inline code struck through and wrapped into a link with a boldface italic font</code></s></u></i></strong></a>, which can be more than a bit tiring to achieve in a markdown document like this (you have to nest 6 HTML tags to get it properly displayed but pressing 6 buttons will do the trick with our application).

-Beside these inline rich-text formatting, we have also implemented special formatting options to block-level contents, including `code block`, block quote and displayed mathematics.
+Beside these inline rich-text formatting, we have also implemented special formatting options to block-level contents, including, `code block`, block quote, theorems, definitions, remarks and displayed mathematics.
 These also have their respective tooltip buttons in the toolbar to switch between different blocks.
+However, we realise that it is troublesome to frequently click on buttons to switch between block types, so we have added support for **slash commands**.
+The user can choose to, without leaving the keyboard, type in a **backslash** followed by a code snippet for the target block type, and press enter to instantly toggle the current TeXBox to the desired block type (More on this in section **Intuitive and Smooth User-Interface Interactions**).

+We have also built rendering logic for heading blocks.
+We categorise headings into Part, Chapter, Section, Subsection and Sub-subsection, which are in line with the original heading options provided by $\LaTeX$.
+However, these have not been formally added into the editor for the time being, as we are still fine-tuning the indexing behaviour.

-We could have implemented support for different fonts into our application so that the user can freely choose the font to use from those installed in his or her device.
+We have considered implementing support for different fonts into our application so that the user can freely choose the font to use from those installed in his or her device.
 However, we eventually decided to abort this idea.
-This is because most fonts do not have sufficient support for mathematical and other scientific symbols, which means even if we allow users to change the font of normal texts, these fonts will not be able to be applied to $\LaTeX$ rendering, causing a unsightly difference between texts and mathematics just like you have seen in this document.
+This is because most fonts *do not have sufficient support for mathematical and other scientific symbols*, which means even if we allow users to change the font of normal texts, these fonts will not be able to be applied to $\LaTeX$ rendering, causing a **unsightly inconsistency** between fonts of texts and mathematics just like you have seen in this document.
 So we resolved to fixing the font used in our editor ― but what font should we use then?
-There are two fonts that offer comprehensive support for scientific symbols, namely Times New Roman and STIX Two.
+There are two fonts that offer comprehensive support for scientific symbols, namely *Times New Roman* and *STIX Two*.
 We have chosen to use Times New Roman because it is the default font used by $\LaTeX$.

+##### Drag-and-drop:

+All top-level blocks of the document, i.e. TeXBoxes, are **draggable**.
+This means that should the user wishes to re-order the paragraphs, instead of copying and pasting big chunks of texts cautiously, he or she can just drag a TeXBox to the desired location in the document and drop it there.

-The drag-and-drop mechanism has been implemented using **dnd-kit**.
+This mechanism has been implemented using **dnd-kit**.
 We chose to use this package instead of writing our own logic because of two reasons:

 - First, we wish the mechanism to be complex enough to be able to sustain smooth user interactions.
 As such, using a mature package with pre-engineered methods would be much less bug-prone than building our own logic from scratch, especially considering our lack of experience with such mechanisms.
 We can instead make minor tweaks using the pre-existing methods to more easily achieve our desired behaviour.

 - Second, dnd-kit allows all draggable components to be wrapped in its context provider.
 This means we can easily build a universal mechanism which is general enough to be extended onto every component we add to our application, thus reducing repetitive work.
 These context providers can then be nested, which means we can achieve different drag-and-drop behaviours for different blocks by simply overriding certain properties or methods without the need to write separate logic.

-The user can hold the mouse on any block-level component in the notes to drag it around.
-Meanwhile, an opaque clone will stay at the original position of the dragged component for the user to compare the paragraph ordering before and after the component is dropped.
+To ensure that the editor keeps track of the order of TeXBoxes correctly, we assign each TeXBox with a unique ID, so that the editor identifies each element to be rendered using this ID instead of an array index which changes frequently under the drag-and-drop setting.

 #### [Future Plan]

-On to the next phase, we have two major tasks:

-1. Incorporate more formatting options into our editor.
-The most important items include: (ordered and unordered) lists, proofs, definitions and theorem blocks.
+On to the next phase, we should continuously incorporate more formatting options into our editor.
+The most important items include (ordered and unordered) lists and proofs.
+Other than those, text colouring and shading might also be useful functionalities to add in.

-2. Implement and improve the drag-and-drop mechanism on the various components in our editor.
-Primarily, these will include TeXBoxes, displayed mathematics, block quotes, code blocks, paragraphs, titles and theorem- and proof-like blocks.
+We should finish building the indexing mechanics for heading blocks as soon as possible.
+The indexes of headings should be static so as to be compatible with our drag-and-drop feature, meaning that no matter how the user decides to re-order the headings, their indexes should always stay in numerical order (i.e. dragging "Chapter 1" and placing it after "Chapter 3" will only change the texts in the titles and not the numbering).

+The theorems and definitions should be implemented with a similar behaviour and have their indexes automatically generated based on their locations in the document.
+For instance, if the user inserts a definition block under Section 1.2, the definition will have a default title of "Definition 1.2.x" where *x* is the number of definitions in the same section before this new definition plus one, and dragging and dropping theorems and definitions should not disrupt this numbering.

 #### [Potential Addtions]